promises-aplus/promises-spec/differences-from-promises-a.md

 # Differences from Promises/A

-Promises/A+ is based on the concepts and `.then()` API presented in the [CommonJS Promises/A](http://wiki.commonjs.org/wiki/Promises/A) proposal.
+Promises/A+ is based on the concepts and `then` API presented in the [CommonJS Promises/A](http://wiki.commonjs.org/wiki/Promises/A) proposal.
 However, it differs from Promises/A in several important ways.

 ## Omissions